semantalytics/awesome-semantic-web/README.md

 - [Horned OWL](https://github.com/phillord/horned-owl) - Horned-OWL is a library for manipulating OWL data.
 - [Oxigraph](https://github.com/oxigraph/oxigraph) - Oxigraph is a graph database implementing the SPARQL standard.
 - [sophia_rs](https://github.com/pchampin/sophia_rs) - Sophia: a Rust toolkit for RDF and Linked Data.
+- [rio](https://github.com/oxigraph/rio) - Rio is a low level library which provides conformant and fast parsers and formatters for RDF related file formats.

 ### Scala